College of Natural Sciences

 Examination of a critical change in the natural sciences through the study of the context and impact of a specific idea, innovation or discovery.
 Using the Reacting to the Past approach, students play complex role-playing games informed by important historical sources (specific themes and topics may vary).
 Students will develop skills in information literacy, collaboration, speaking, and writing as they pursue the objectives of their assigned role by convincing classmates of their views.
 Following the game, debriefing will facilitate deeper understandings of the focus concepts and provide reflection about how learning occurred.
 These skills are critical foundations of success in any field of study at the University and beyond.
 Satisfies GE category E.

-Exploration of scientific ways of thinking: how scientific knowledge is created and how it is (or could be) communicated to those who use (or could use) it to solve community problems, emphasizing acquisition of academic skills that will be transferrable to other courses.
-Learning to see the world through the lens of scientific and mathematical analysis, and reflection on how this lens differs from other lenses.
+Exploration of scientific ways of thinking in the context of environmental sustainability.
+How scientific knowledge is created and how it is communicated to those who use it to solve environmental problems and to guide responsible action.
+Emphasis on acquisition of academic skills that will be transferrable to other courses.
+Learning to see the world and environmental issues through the lens of scientific and mathematical analysis and reflection on how this lens differs from other lenses.
 Learning how scientific knowledge is created through collaborative processes among those with diverse perspectives.
-Appreciation of the scientific literature as a professional conversation that expands our understanding of our natural world.
+Appreciation of the scientific literature as a professional conversation that expands our understanding of the environment in which we live.
 Group projects will apply scientific thinking and other approaches to solving environmental problems affecting our local and global communities.
 Satisfies GE category E.

 NSCI 3010.
 Introduction to STEM and STEM Research.
 Units: 2